-- In Episode 2, forgetting to use Catwoman's assistance in a fight - i.e. the entire reason she's there in the first place - will lead to her talking about doing something "next time", while Batman sheepishly looks away and shrugs.
+- Forgetting to use Catwoman's assistance in a fight - i.e. the entire reason she's there in the first place - will lead to her talking about doing something "next time", while Batman sheepishly looks away and shrugs.

-- While the argument with Harvey in episode 3 is Played for Drama, Harvey throwing his mask to Bruce and Bruce swatting it away with a Really, dude? expression is downright comical.
+- While the argument with Harvey is Played for Drama, Harvey throwing his mask to Bruce and Bruce swatting it away with a Really, dude? expression is downright comical.

 - The fact that over 90% of players have chosen to sleep with Catwoman.

-- When confronting Harvey as Bruce in episode 4, if you chose to use "Putting a Dent in Crime" as his campaign slogan, you are given the choice to remark on the irony of that.
+- When confronting Harvey as Bruce, if you chose to use "Putting a Dent in Crime" as his campaign slogan, you are given the choice to remark on the irony of that.
 Harvey is completely oblivious to it and continues ranting about damaging crime.

 - If you went after the Penguin in Ep 4.
 Batman manages to beat him and either hogties him or knocks him out after he refuses to tell what the Children of Arkham's leader is planning.
 A few minutes later, the GCPD find Penguin hanging upside down in the indoor fire escape.
 In front of the room that has more then enough evidence to convict him.Officer: What the...Penguin: (In a resigned, defeated tone) Just cut me down, mate.

 - Bruce's threats to the civilians holding him up in traffic are just so hilariously over the top because of the Hate Plague he's infected with.
 Particularly if you pick the "I don't want any trouble" option.